There are no Tollers in Rescue at this time.

 The Nova Scotia Duck Tolling Retriever is fortunate that it doesn’t require a large rescue organization in Canada, but occasionally Tollers need a little help out of unfortunate situations.

-A few dedicated Toller breeders and lovers of the breed have stepped forward to ensure that Tollers in need of new homes receive a second chance.
+A few dedicated lovers of the breed have stepped forward to ensure that Tollers in need of new homes receive a second chance.

 Called “Toller” for short, this little red, fox-like retriever is often mistaken for a Golden Retriever or Spaniel mix.
 Purebred Tollers may be micro-chipped at the withers or tattooed on either ear or flank, and sometimes on the abdomen.